Green transport

 At Frode Laursen, we are transporting an increasing share of our customers’ goods using alternative fuels such as HVO, biogas, and electricity.

 We have succeeded in increasing the share of our own transports powered by alternative fuels year after year.
 In 2024, every third truck – or 39% – in our fleet ran on alternative fuels.
+In 2025 we had increased hat number to every other truck – or 45 %.

 New equipment yields CO2 reductions